Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Numazu (沼津)

-Shizuoka port city meaning 'Swamp Port,' offering stunning views of Mount Fuji across Suruga Bay
+Shizuoka port city meaning 'Swamp Port,' with views of Mount Fuji across Suruga Bay

 Hakodate (函館)